Waseem resumes training at MTK Global gym in Dubai

 Waseem said that it would be difficult to run in Dubai as it’s very hot in the UAE.
 He is considering going to Kazakhstan for training ahead of his next fight.
 “Yes, it’s in my plans to go to Kazakhstan for two weeks where MTK Global has its own gym and there I will also get some good sparring partners and I will be able to give final touches to my preparations,” he said.

-Waseem has played 12 fights, winning 11 (8 knock-outs) and losing one.
+Waseem has played 12 fights, winning 11 (8 knock-outs) and losting one.

 LAHORE: Opener Fakhar Zaman and all-rounder Faheem Ashraf are likely to be inducted in the Pakistan squad for the T20...